Two types of boson stars in $U(1)$ gauged $3+1$-dimensional $O(3)$ sigma-model: Solutions

 Second, given a value of $\alpha$, there may be a certain value of the gauge coupling $e$, for which the competing forces of the attractive gravitational potential and the long-range electrostatic interaction are balanced at the mass threshold $\omega=1$.
 This then allows for a new pattern to occur, similar to the one seen for the usual Q-balls in Minkowski spacetime \cite{Rosen:1968mfz,Friedberg:1976me,Coleman:1985ki}, where both the energy and the charge of the solutions diverge as $\omega \to 1$.
 In such a case, the limit $\omega \to 1$ is no longer Newtonian.
-This pattern is indicated by the $e=0.3$ curves in Fig.~\ref{fig7}.
+This pattern is indicated by the $e=0.3$ curves in Fig.~\ref{fig9}.
 In contrast to the global charges, the central values of the electrostatic potential $A_0(0)$ and the metric function $g_{00}$ remain finite in this limit.

-The two bottom plots in Fig.~\ref{fig7} exhibit the $M(Q)$ curves of the solutions.
+The two bottom plots in Fig.~\ref{fig9} exhibit the $M(Q)$ curves of the solutions.
 Here we also indicate (with black lines) the mass of $Q$ free scalar quanta $M = \mu Q$.
-(Note that the normalization of $M$ and $Q$ differs by a factor of two.)
 Configurations of type I solutions are expected to be stable below the line, and to become quantum mechanically metastable when crossing the line while retaining classical stability up to the cusp, assuming the usual stability considerations apply \cite{Friedberg:1986tq}.

 A final twist is encountered as the electric coupling $e$ is increased above another critical value.
 Here the type I $O(3)$ boson stars cease to exist.
-The evolution toward this critical value of $e$ is also seen in the mass-frequency plot of Fig.~\ref{fig7}.
+The evolution toward this critical value of $e$ is also seen in the mass-frequency plot of Fig.~\ref{fig9}.
 As seen in the figure, this will happen slightly above $e=0.30$.
-The physical mechanism behind this pattern is likely analogous to the one seen for the usual $U(1)$ gauged boson stars \cite{Jetzer:1989us,Jetzer:1992tog,Pugliese:2013gsa,Kleihaus:2009kr,Kumar:2014kna,Kunz:2023qfg}: the electrostatic repulsion becomes stronger than the gravitational attraction.\\
+The physical mechanism behind this pattern is likely analogous to the one seen for the usual $U(1)$ gauged boson stars \cite{Jetzer:1989us,Jetzer:1992tog,Pugliese:2013gsa,Kleihaus:2009kr,Kumar:2014kna,Kunz:2023qfg}: the electrostatic repulsion becomes stronger than the gravitational attraction.

+Also for the $U(1)$-gauged solutions, it is interesting to consider the evolution with $\beta$ as shown in Figs.~\ref{fig11} and \ref{fig12} for $e = 0.2$.
+Now the electrostatic repulsion supplements the scalar interaction in balancing the gravitational attraction, leading to higher masses of the charged solutions as seen by comparing Fig.~\ref{fig11} (left plot) with Fig.~\ref{fig8} (right plot).
+While Fig.~\ref{fig12} (right plot) illustrates the dependence of the mass on the charge for non-negative values of $\beta$, Fig.~\ref{fig11} (left plot) also includes a negative value of $\beta$.
+As discussed above, for $\beta=0$ and negative values of $\beta$ type II solutions do not form since they need a negative potential.